raxod502/hyperschedule-prime/doc/ui.md

 ## Saved Courses

-At the top of the Saved Courses area there is a master toggle between "By department" and "By time".
+At the top of the Saved Courses area there is a master toggle between "By department", "By time", and "Unsectioned".
 The first sorts courses by their department, and the second sorts them by their time slots.

 Below each header (either a department name or a time-slot schedule), there is a table of the courses falling into that category.
-It is laid out the same as the table in the Search pane, except that there is an additional column.
-The second-to-last column is now disable/enable for the schedule, rather than add/remove from Saved Courses, and the (new) last column has a button to remove the course from Saved Courses.
+It is laid out the same as the table in the Search pane, except that there are two additional columns.
+The third-to-last column now allows you to change the color for the class on the schedule, the second-to-last column is a disable/enable toggle for whether the class is to be displayed on the schedule, and the last column has a button to remove the course from Saved Courses.
+The rows can be dragged and dropped to reorder them.

 Clicking on a row of one of the tables (which automatically collapses any other row previously expanded) reveals a detail view similar to